albruevich/Text-Quest-Editor/README.md

 <img src="docs/trans_range.webp" width="239">

-The transition is shown if the parameter value is within the specified range.
+The transition is displayed if the parameter value is within the specified range.
 For example: from 1 to 4 gold.

 ---